kurtshuler/imac-5k-monitor-conversion/README.md

 I already extended the wires but I need to find a way to power it.
 Rather than connect to the 12V solder pads on the R1811 board, I chose to split the power coming out of the 24V power brick, add a 24V to 12V step down converter (probably with a fuse between it and the power brick, just in case), and a Noctua NA-FC1 fan controller.

 ### iMac case fan inlet shroud
 I will use a 3D printed shroud to connect it.
+Forum member @Xarli did this https://www.thingiverse.com/thing:6775247.
+Another make is at https://www.thingiverse.com/thing:7100773.

+### Create mounts for boards and step down converter
+I will 3D print these.
+I haven't found ones online for the R1811 and DZ-LP0818 that will work for me, yet.

-### Move IR receiver to where webcam was
+### Move IR receiver to where iMac FaceTime HD webcam was
 I will desolder the R1811 control board's IR receiver and relocate it to where the webcam was located.

-### Create new button for OSD and put where USB ports were
+### Create new buttons for the OSD and put where USB ports were
-This is a longer-term project to tap into the R1811 controller board with 6x6mm tactile buttons and put them behind new buttons that fit the USB ports in the back.
+This is a longer-term project to tap into the R1811 controller board with 6x6 mm tactile buttons and put them behind new button caps that fit the USB ports in the back.
 I'll also plug all the other ports.
 Will require some soldering and 3D printing.
+Forum member @jag001 did this: https://forums.macrumors.com/threads/diy-5k-monitor-success.2253100/page-33?post=32702935#post-32702935.
+I think this user might have .stl I can use https://www.thingiverse.com/thing:7044482/files.

 ### 📑 Key MacRumors Posts
 - [@PaulD-UK on wiring & power (#1822)](https://forums.macrumors.com/threads/diy-5k-monitor-success.2253100/page-109#post-32717747)